oncoray/mirp/README.md

 )[0]
 ```

+# Compatibility

+MIRP is compliant with the Image Biomarker Standardisation Initiative's reference standards for image processing and
+feature  computation and for image filters.
+Compliance is checked automatically as part
+of the software tests.

+The reference standards do not cover all possible image pre-processing steps, features or image filters.
+There are three
+pre-processing steps in MIRP that are used by default and that currently lack reference standards, and thus may be
+implemented differently in other software packages, or be absent entirely.
+These are:

+1. **Anti-aliasing**: Downsampling, i.e. resampling from a high-resolution scan to a lower-resolution image leads
+to aliasing artifacts because the interpolation algorithms will primary use local information from the voxels directly
+adjacent to each interpolation point.
+To counteract this, MIRP by default uses a Gaussian
+anti-aliasing filter prior to resampling.
+This filters smooths local information, prevent anti-aliasing artifacts.
+To
+turn anti-aliasing off set `anti_aliasing = False`.

+2. **Use of tissue masks for intensity normalisation**: Intensity normalisation is a pre-processing step commonly
+used for harmonising clinical MRI sequences.
+These methods use information from intensities in a scan.
+Generally,
+information from voxels outside the studied patient (air voxels) are not relevant.
+By default, MIRP tries to exclude
+such voxels by generating a tissue mask based on the intensity distribution, and use only information from voxels
+related containing patient tissue for normalisation.
+To turn tissue masks off, set `tissue_mask_type = "none"`.

+3. **Conversion of PET values to SUV**: If PET scans are provided in the DICOM format, by default MIRP will use
+information contained in the DICOM headers to compute body-weight corrected standardised uptake values.
+To use raw PET
+information, set `pet_suv_conversion = "none"`.
+Other types of standardised uptake value can be computed using other
+options.

 # Citation info
 MIRP has been published in *Journal of Open Source Software*:
 ```Zwanenburg A, Löck S. MIRP: A Python package for standardised radiomics.
 J Open Source Softw.
 2024;9: 6413. doi:10.21105/joss.06413```